katcipis/sophia/notes/xp-explained.md

 * No defect is acceptable, every single one is a way to improve and learn, not part of life.
 * Team metrics: Post development defects + Time from investiment to return of the investiment
 * Deliver documentation with the system and collect information on how it is used (remove docs that are unused)
+* Dont push change on people, change your team first
+* If just your team is working differently, keep the old communication structure with the rest of the company (dont make enemies)